 Avoid 100% healed policies.
 Employers cannot require a worker to be completely healed before returning to work.
 Such policies have been found to violate the ADA because they do not allow workers to use their right to an accommodation.
 Even if a worker is not 100% healed, he or she could possibly still work effectively with an accommodation.

 Avoid no-fault leave policies.
 Automatically terminating workers who have, for any reason, exceeded a pre-set amount of leave violates the ADA.
 Like 100% healed policies, no-fault leave policies deny the worker the right to use a reasonable accommodation which would allow them to return to work with a disability.

 Educate managers and supervisors.
 Managers are often “first responders” to disability disclosures and work-leave requests.
 Make sure they are educated about the legal rights of workers with disabilities.

 Pregnancy might be covered under both FMLA and ADA.
-Work leave related to pregnancy and the birth of a child are clearly covered under FMLA.
+The FMLA covers work-leave related to pregnancy and the birth of a child. .
 Generally, pregnancy has not been defined as a disability under the ADA.
 In some cases, though, pregnancy-related leave can be covered by the ADA.
 When a worker develops pregnancy-related impairments (such as anemia, cervical insufficiency or gestational diabetes), some courts have found that these can be considered impairments under the ADA.
-These workers would have a right to ADA work leave or other accommodations.
+These workers would have a right to ADA work-leave or other accommodations.